Multigraph limits, unbounded kernels, and Banach space decorated graphs: Decorated graphs and graphons

 Most of the time we need the following special case.
 Consider a $\BB$-decorated graph $\Fb=(F,f)$ on $[k]$ and a $\ZZ$-graphon $W$.
 Then $w_{ij}=\langle f_{ij}, W\rangle$ defines an $\LL$-decoration of $F$, and the previous definition specializes to

+Finally, as a variation on the above, but without the dependence of the second variable on what simple graph $F$ we chose.
+For any $\ms{F}$-decorated graph $\Fb$ and $s\in \mc{L}^\ms{F}$ we may define

 We can think of getting information about a $\ZZ$-graphon $W$ by ``probing'' it with various ``small'' $\BB$-decorated graphs $\Fb$.
 It is often natural to restrict the decoration of our test graphs to a subset $\Fs\subseteq\BB$, for which homomorphism numbers of $\Fs$-decorated graphs carry special combinatorial information.
 The family $\Fs$ will be countable in our examples.
-We usually assume that the set $\Fs$ is {\it generating} in $\BB$ (meaning that $\overline{\lin \Fs}=\BB$).
+We usually assume that the set $\Fs$ is {\it generating} in $\BB$ (meaning that $\overline{\lin \Fs}=\BB$ -- this is sometimes also called total or fundamental).
 In this case, the values $t(\Fb,W)$ carry the same information about $W$ if we restrict $f$ to $\Fs$-decorations than if we allow all $\BB$-decorations.
 If $\BB$ is finite dimensional, then any basis can be chosen for $\Fs$, but the choice of the basis does not actually matter, as illustrated by the examples in the next section.